-A deferred fixed annuity is the insurance industry's version of a savings account.
-It helps you earn a modest rate of interest safely and allows you to postpone the payment of income taxes on your earnings for as long as you want.
+A fixed annuity is the insurance industry's version of a savings account.
+It helps you earn a modest rate of interest safely and allows you to postpone the payment of income taxes on your earnings.

 Here we see the performance of a fixed annuity and a CD over a 20 year period.
-The assumed initial investment is $100,000, with a 25% tax bracket with both accounts earning a 6% interest rate.
-Because the growth on the annuity isn't taxed each year like the CD, it continues to 'work for you' by compounding interest!
-Clearly tax-deferral pays off.
+The assumed initial investment is $100,000, with a 25% tax bracket with both accounts earning a 4% interest rate.
+Because the growth on the annuity isn't taxed each year like the CD, it continues to 'work for you' by compounding interest.
+With an ending value of $175,351 for the CD, and $210,685 for the annuity, clearly tax-deferral pays off.

 When comparing fixed annuities and CDs, the numbers clearly favor annuities.
 Moreover, CDs don't offer much in the way of redeeming features: they have withdrawal penalties just like fixed annuities and they're no more secure.
 In fact, annuities have better features: